 There is no conflict of interest or commercial support for this program.

 Sharon is a clinical psychologist in private practice in Ann Arbor.
 With over 30 years of clinical, teaching and supervisory experience.
 Sharon is passionate about supporting therapists to thrive in their work and to care for themselves in order to take care of others.
 She specializes in the treatment of trauma and attachment loss, and is a certified practitioner of Sensorimotor Psychotherapy.

-Sara is a doctoral candidate in the Joint Social Work and Clinical Psychology program at the University of Michigan.
+Sara is an American Heart Association Postdoctoral Research Fellow at the University of Michigan.
 Her research investigates risks for experiencing relational trauma across the lifespan with an aim toward improving trauma-treatment efficacy.
 She specializes in the treatment of complex developmental trauma using trauma-informed parts approaches that integrate mind-body and mindfulness frameworks.
 Sara is passionate about bridging the wisdom of the clinical community with empirical evidence to develop useful and practical clinical tools for the treatment of trauma.